dresswithpockets/dresswithpockets.github.io/_posts/2025-11-25-the-poison-of-unity-builds.md

 I've heard some developers recommending unity builds to new developers, because it allows them to skirt around some quirks of the language - such as symbol linkage, one-definition rule, headers, and build tools.

-Not only are these concepts important to learn in C, they're also often trivial problems to solve.
+I'm editorializing a bit here: Not only are these concepts important to learn in C, they're also often trivial problems to solve.
 We're replacing trivial solutions to trivial problems with unity builds - which ultimately hinder the development experience in modern contexts.

 ###